cdrummey216/whoami/whoami.md

 For this analogy to work, the _mind_ must also have a value.
 The inputs into the _mind_ are ultimately memories of distinct experiences, like stored data in a database.
 Our memories are stream of experiences that compound one upon the other over the course of our lives.
 From the day we are born until the day we reach the fullness of our life, we are creating new memories on new experiences.
 What, then, is the value of 'self'?
 What is the value of 'self-expression'?

+## The Duality of Self

+The duality of self begins with the creation of an internal world (the self) amidst an external one (reality).
+We live our lives everyday balancing ourselves between what we _think_ is happening and what is, in fact, happening.
+We are ever present in our pursuit to reconcile our perception of reality with reality itself.
+Truth unites perception and reality and so, when the self idealizes truth, the self is ever present and in unison with reality.

+There is endless depth and beauty in the world around us while, at the same time, there exists great power and value in the mind of the individual in reality.

 ## A Formula for Identity

 An identity is one of a kind.
 An identity belongs to itself.
 An identity is the testimony of the sense of self. *Who we are* are the things that we value in our lives and, most often, these things are the qualities, beliefs, and ideals that we model our selves after in our day to day interactions.
 As each life extends from the first days across the intervening years to the final moments, we are expressing our selves through our identities in the words we choose and the actions we decide to take.
 In this way, identity is the highest means of self-expression and self-expression is a reflection of our inner most self.